nabid-pf/mongo-mongoose-mcp/README.md

 ### Creating Mongoose Schemas

-Place your Mongoose schema files in the `models` directory (or custom path specified in SCHEMA_PATH):
+Place your Mongoose schema files in the a directory and specify that path in SCHEMA_PATH var Make sure mongoose npm package is installed globally or within that path

 ```javascript
 // models/user.js